 Forsyth Barr Limited may pay a financial advice provider associated with your account an ongoing commission based on your account balance.
-This payment is made by Forsyth Barr Limited and is not paid out of your account.
+This payment is made out of the total management fees received from all members irrespective of whether or not a member receives financial advice.